triton-inference-server/stateful_backend/README.md

 ## Limitations
 * Stateful backend only works with ONNX models
 * All tensor dimension expect from the batch dimension is fixed for a model instance
+* Only float (FP32) state tensors are supported
+* Model state reset tensor should be a boolean tensor